acryptos/docs.acryptos.com/README.md

 ## Introduction

-ACryptoS offers 2 products on Binance Smart Chain, yield optimizer ACryptoS Vaults and stablecoin DEX ACryptoS StableSwap.
-Our tokenomics and fees are designed to encourage longer term staking, and reward long term holders of our ACS and ACSI native tokens.
+ACryptoS offers 2 products on Binance Smart Chain.
+1. Yield optimizer ACryptoS Vaults
+2. Stablecoin DEX ACryptoS StableSwap.

+Our tokenomics and fees are designed to
+1. Encourage longer term staking,
+2. Reward long term holders of our ACS and ACSI native tokens.

 ## ACryptoS Vaults